Sergey842248/NextPlayer/README.md

 ## License

-Next Player is licensed under the GNU General Public License v3.0.
+Open Player is licensed under the GNU General Public License v3.0.
 See the [LICENSE](LICENSE) file for more information.